Skip to main content

 Oregano prefers dry, well-drained soil and a warm, sunny location.
 The warmer and sunnier the spot, the better and more intense the flavor.

 It is best to harvest the herb in the late morning on a warm and dry day.
 This is when the plant has the best aroma.
-Cut the shoots with scissors or a sharp knife about a hand’s width above the ground.
+Cut the shoots off with scissors or a sharp knife about a hand’s width above the ground.

 How to Dry Oregano